Get started with Azure Cosmos DB for NoSQL using Python

 Create CosmosClient with default credential implementation

-If you're testing on a local machine, or your application will run on Azure services with direct support for managed identities, obtain an OAuth token by creating a DefaultAzureCredential instance.
+If you're testing on a local machine or running your application on Azure services with managed identity support, obtain an OAuth token by creating a DefaultAzureCredential instance.

-• Get the endpoint to connect to as show in the section above for Connect with an endpoint and key and set that as the environment variable COSMOS_ENDPOINT.
+• Get the endpoint for your account and set it as the environment variable COSMOS_ENDPOINT.

 • Import the DefaultAzureCredential and create an instance of it.